andrey-p/fvtt-sheet-o-scope/README.md

 Sheet-o-scope allows for various types of sheets to be detached from the main Foundry window, and sent to a separate popup that you can move to a second monitor.
 This leaves your main Foundry screen nice and decluttered - extra handy if you're a GM running a complicated encounter!

+A longer term goal is for it to be a generic way of viewing sheets on any secondary window (e.g. in-person games where the scene is viewed on a large monitor, and players can look at their own character sheets on mobile devices).

+Features
+---

 Currently, the following types of sheets can be detached:

 - actor sheets (that is: character sheets, NPC sheets, etc)